natarajan-k/aspera-aoc-api-integration/README.md

 ## Setting Up the Development Environment
 I will be showing javascript based example in this guide.
 So, it is needed to have a javascript development environment (e.g. nodejs).
-If you do not have one, you can get one setup quickly with these instruction.
+If you do not have one, you can get one setup quickly with these instruction (Linux environment).
 If you already have one - skip this section.

     Install nodejs and npm
     yum install nodejs npm